 While there’s no magic right time or revenue level to start scaling your sales team, there is definitely a wrong time.
 And that’s when it is too late.
 Scaling your sales team is much easier when you are a venture-backed tech company flooded with cash than if you are a bootstrapped services company.
 I get it.
 But no matter the company, hiring is a gamble.

 If you’re not gambling, you’re much too late.
 Hiring is always a gamble because you always have the feeling that you could be wrong.
 You might think your first salesperson has been doing OK, but he or she might not have been at the company long enough to become great.
 And even with this uncertainty, you’re likely about to spend a bunch of money on a new salesperson and a recruiter to help run that search.

 You can’t truly know whether your sales team will scale, but if you as a founder have sold somewhat successfully and your first real salesperson is getting off the ground, it’s probably time to scale.

-If you enjoyed this article, you might also like "Shrink Your Company’s Sales Cycle with a Few Steps"
+If you enjoyed this article on building a successful sales team, you might also like "Shrink Your Company’s Sales Cycle with a Few Steps"